 Microsoft Active Directory Topology Diagrammer

-Diagrams are the easiest way to know insides of any IT environment.
-Technology Consultants/Architects spend hours to draw IT environment diagrams.
-Draw an environment is not a easy task to do.
-Suppose your have to draw Active Directory environment, AD site topologies, Forest, domains and trusts, group policies are linked to which OU etc. It was not an easy exercise until Microsoft launched Active Directory Topology Diagrammer.
-It is a free tool available in the Microsoft Website.
+Diagrams are the easiest way to know inside of any IT environment.
+Technology Consultants/Architects spend hours drawing IT environment diagrams.
+Drawing an environment is not an easy task to do.
+Suppose you have to draw Active Directory environment, AD site topologies, Forest, domains, and trusts, group policies are linked to which OU etc. It was not an easy exercise until Microsoft launched Active Directory Topology Diagrammer.
+It is a free tool available on the Microsoft Website.

 Active Directory Topology Diagrammer (ADTD) uses Microsoft ActiveX Data Objects (ADO) to read the Active Directory Structure/environment.
 Then, it instructs Microsoft Visio to draw the Domain topology diagram.
 Everything is an automated process.